 Beginners’ Guide to SEO Web Development

 Search Engine Optimization (SEO) is a set of techniques for making a website more visible in search engines like Google and Yahoo.
-Search engine friendly websites appear on the first three pages of search results, and simply applying search engine optimization basics will dramatically improve your website’s chances of being there.
+Websites that are search engine-friendly typically rank within the first three pages of search results.
+Implementing basic search engine optimization (SEO) techniques can significantly boost your website’s visibility and improve its chances of achieving a high ranking in search results.

 Before you start developing, make sure you have a robust content plan in place.
 Recognize the target population you want to attract to your website and how you want it to do so.
 Then, using this knowledge, select the content you wish to distribute and create a clear website structure to effectively distribute it.

 A well-structured website is also easier for search engines to index and crawl, resulting in a higher search ranking.
-Furthermore, some search engines extract webpage architecture in order to generate site links.
+Furthermore, some search engines extract webpage architecture to generate site links.

 Sitelinks are direct links from the search results page to specific portions of the website.
 This is a terrific approach to make it easier for users to explore your website and find the information they need.